snowdj/pixyll/_posts/2016-09-22-Probability.md

 When in doubt of being able to precisely define the sample space, try to define events intelligently, i.e., in a way that you use what you're given in the problem.

 The probability law of a probability model is a function on events, or subsets of the sample space, i.e., one can work with the probability law without knowing precisely what the sample-space (as a set) is.

+### RELATING CONDITIONING ON EVENTS BACK TO RANDOM VARIABLES PREFACE

+the conditional probability distributions for random variables that we saw previously are just a special case of conditioning on events.
+The next video gets into the conditional probability distribution of a random variable given that an event has occurred, which is a way that combines our use of random variables and of events.